-Since 1997 Mr. Dart has been a speaker for the Arizona Humanities (AH) nonprofit organization, Arizona’s liaison to the National Endowment for the Humanities.
-As an AH speaker he currently offers the following presentations about archaeology and cultures to nonprofit organizations throughout Arizona.
+As an Arizona Humanities speaker, Al currently offers the following presentations about archaeology and cultures to nonprofit organizations throughout Arizona.

-AH requires that its speakers must be scheduled for 60 to 90 minutes to include, at a minimum, an introduction, a 40-minute or longer talk, and at least 15 minutes for questions.
-The host organization will introduce the speaker and acknowledge Arizona Humanities in the organization’s introduction.
+Arizona Humanities requires that its speakers be scheduled for 60 to 90 minutes to include, at a minimum, an introduction, a 40-minute or longer talk, and at least 15 minutes for questions.
 (Note that each of Allen Dart’s programs described here takes a little more than one hour, so host organizations must schedule at least 90 minutes for each one.)
-The host organization must generate publicity for the event, working to secure, to the best of its abilities, an audience of at least 30 people, and acknowledging AH in all printed materials.
-Publicity must be generated beyond the organization’s membership, and the meeting space must comfortably accommodate at least 30 people.
+The host organization will introduce the speaker and acknowledge Arizona Humanities’ support in the program’s introduction.
+The host organization must generate publicity for the event, work to secure, to the best of its abilities, an audience of at least 30 people, and acknowledge Arizona Humanities in all printed materials.
+The host organization must generate publicity beyond the organization’s membership and must secure an audience of at least 20 people.

-There is a $100 administrative fee for host organizations for each program arranged through AH, and a limit of eight presentations (or as otherwise determined by AH) that an organization can request in a given AH fiscal year (November 1 through October 31).
+Arizona Humanities charges a $100 administrative fee to the host organization for each program arranged through Arizona Humanities and limits how many AZ Speaks presentations (or as otherwise determined by Arizona Humanities) an organization can schedule in a given Arizona Humanities fiscal year (November 1 through October 31).
 The $100 administrative fee applies to each presentation.

-To schedule a presentation call AH at 602-257-0335 ext.
-23 to inquire whether your organization is eligible and funding is available.
+To schedule a presentation call Arizona Humanities at 602-257-0335 ext.
+23 to inquire whether your organization is eligible and whether funding is available.
 If so, contact Allen Dart at 520-603-6181 or email@example.com to discuss the presentation you wish to schedule and Mr. Dart’s availability for a particular date.
-Once a date is agreed on, go to the AH web site azhumanities.org/ and click on Programs then on AZ Speaks to apply for the program.
-The online application must be received by AH at least four weeks before the presentation.
+Once a date is agreed on, go to Arizona Humanities’ azhumanities.org web site and click on Programs then on AZ Speaks to apply for the program.
+The online application must be received by Arizona Humanities at least four weeks before the presentation date.